-There is no available magnetotelluric survey data covering either of the tenements EPG 32, EPG 34 or EPG 36.
+There is no available magnetotelluric survey data covering tenement EPG 32.
 Magnetotelluric would be beneficial in defining the deeper intense crustal features, faults, crystalline basement to sedimentary sequence disconformity and similar features.

 Radiometric data publically available is from the same surveys as that conducted for the gravity and magnetic data.
-The data imaging for the area of EPG 32, EPG 34 and EPG 36 tends not to show any significant features other than to define the drainage channel system where there is elevated potassium and to a lesser extent uranium.
+The data imaging for the area of EPG 32 tends not to show any significant features other than to define the drainage channel system where there is elevated potassium and to a lesser extent uranium.
 The total count radiometric image is shown in Figure 17, highlighting the drainage channels and the Recent marine sediments northwest of EPG 32.